homewise-solutions-inc/developer-guides/banners/embed.md

 ```

 #### Versions
-Homewise will release versions time to time introducing new features and bug fixes.
+Homewise will release versions with new features and bug fixes.
 We recommend that you use the latest
 version of embed script by changing the version number (e.g `/1.1/embed.js`).
 Following table shows available versions.

 |            Version            | Notes                                       |